-- 1. Attain and Maintain CACREP Accreditation. - Present evidence of current CACREP Accreditation Status. - 2.
-Prepare students to be eligible for licensure as LPCs. - Maintenance of a 75% pass rate of students on the Counselor Preparation Comprehensive Examination (CPCE), as determined by a score no lower than 1 standard deviation below the national average. - Maintenance of a 75% graduation rate.
+1. Attain and Maintain CACREP Accreditation.

+- Present evidence of current CACREP Accreditation Status - Complete and submit yearly accreditation requirements as required by CACREP

+2. Prepare students to be eligible for licensure as LPCs.

+- Maintain of a 75% pass rate of students on the Counselor Preparation Comprehensive Examination (CPCE), as determined by a score no lower than 1 standard deviation below the national average. - Maintain of a 75% graduation rate.